ChristianDaher/shaders/README.md

-# Christian Daher
+# Shaders

-Experimenting in Threejs.
+Experimenting in Threejs and Shaders.

 ## Project Setup